Athlete to published author: Nate McGhee

 Growing up as an African American male poses challenges and situations many males of other races and ethnicities won’t have to face.
 PBS reports only 54% of African Americans graduate from high school, compared to more than 75% of their Caucasian and Asian American peers.
 The Congressional Black Caucus Foundation (CBCF), reports that black males ages 18 and older make up just 5.5% of all college students.
 Of the young black males who do make it to college, only one in six will receive a college degree.

-Nate McGhee, a St. Louis product, is currently changing and challenging the current narrative of young African American men.
+Nate McGhee, a St. Louis product and a current student athlete at Quincy University, is currently changing and challenging the current narrative of young African American men.
 McGhee grew up having both parents to support him, guide him and teach him their understanding of the world.

 The first major lesson of McGhee’s life came when he swapped schools.
 From first to sixth grade, McGhee attended a predominantly black elementary school.
 Entering middle school and high school he transitioned to Chaminade College Preparatory School, in Creve Coeur, Missouri.